jeremiah-olisa/lagetronix-job-library-test-cqrs/README.md

 ![project architecture](lagetronix-job-library-test-cqrs.drawio.png)

-To run the project run
+To run the api project

-`dotnet watch run -p Api`
+run `dotnet watch run -p Api` in the project root directory

 **OR**